Making Bad Look Good

 The word Da'wah in Arabic means to invite to something.
 When used in conjunction with Islam it is understood to mean "Inviting to the Way of submission and surrender to Allah."

 Whenever a terrorist act is committed in Allah's name, here and abroad, mosques in Canada (the same phenomenon has been noticed in Britain) often experience a conversion bonanza.
-Thank goodness it has some imams concerned, and that is a good thing.
+This has some imams concerned, and that is a good thing.

 The leader of one of Ottawa’s largest mosques says he’s concerned about the spike in the number of young men who have wanted to convert to Islam since October’s terrorist attack in the nation’s capital.